 Gen. Marcus Quadratus: Sir, the tax payment has been promised.

 Gen. Cornelius Flavius Silva: I know.

 Gen. Marcus Quadratus: It may already be part of the budget.
 You know how the treasury works.

 Gen. Cornelius Flavius Silva: They won't be disappointed.
 I'll cover it from my personal funds.
 The Empire and I have the same banker, it's merely a question of paperwork.

 Gen. Cornelius Flavius Silva: I haven't asked you here to negotiate.
 I don't negotiate with bandits, whatever they call themselves.
 You've been called here so that I can tell you face to face, once and once only.
 If it takes the balance of the year or even another year on top of that one, your band will be captured and annihilated.
-It is not a threat, merely a statement of fact.
+That is not a threat, merely a statement of fact.
 No matter how many granaries you burn, no matter how long you can keep the distance between the legion and yourself, the end will be the same.

 Gen. Cornelius Flavius Silva: One way only.
 Disperse now!
 Listen to me.
 I've been here for seven years.
-Every one of those small insignia on my standard is a representation of of at least 20,000 dead Jews.
+Every one of those small insignia on my standard is a representation of of at least twenty thousand dead Jews.
 I have no wish to add to that record.
 I am sick of dead Jews, live Jews, men, women and children and of your miserable, unyielding country!

 Eleazar ben Yair: Then do yourself a kindness.
 Go!

 Gen. Cornelius Flavius Silva: I was about to do just that when you made it impossible.